Check out the full details below.

 This means that younger generations may have to wait longer to receive their State Pension, depending on when they were born.

-The more National Insurance contributions that an individual has made over the course of their working life, the higher their State Pension payments are likely to be.
+The amount of State Pension that an individual receives is dependent on a number of factors, including their National Insurance (NI) contributions.
+The more NI contributions that an individual has made over the course of their working life, the higher their State Pension payments are likely to be.

 Impact of Market Volatility on Lifetime ISAs